 The facet joints are in the back of the spine, about a half inch from the bump that you can feel in the middle of your back (the spinous process).
 These joints are indicated in the picture on the right by the asterisk on the photograph of the spine model (*).

-In this view of a level with facet degeneration, it can be seen that extra bone is seen forming on one side, and extra fluid is seen on the other since the two sides no longer fit well together.
-It is not hard to imagine that these joints don't seem like they'd have smooth motion as the spine flexes and extends.
+In this view of a level with facet degeneration, it can be seen that extra bone is seen forming on one side (labeled "bone spurs"), and extra fluid is seen on the other since the two sides no longer fit well together.
+It is not hard to imagine that these joints don't have smooth motion as the spine flexes and extends.

 On this view, the facets also have no fluid signal in the joints, and they have overgrown to a point where they are compressing the nerves in the spinal canal.
-This condition is called spinal stenosis
+This condition is called spinal stenosis.

 In this image, however, the facet joints can be seen as irregular and rougher appearing, and on the right side, there is extra bone growth, referred to as osteophytes, which are a sign of arthritis of these joints.

 The facet joints can also wear out in the neck, where these joints have a different shape, overlapping like shingles on a roof, and can also develop arthritis with the cartilage worn away.

 Since this cartilage is invisible to the xray beam, when cartilage is present, a joint space will be visible.
 When the cartilage is worn away, there will be a thinner or missing space between the bones.
 With further progression, there can be bone on bone contact.